Jenkins-Serrin type results for the Jang equation: Uniqueness of a blow up function at the outermost minimal surface

 \section{Uniqueness of a blow up function $u$ at the outermost minimal surface}

 Let $(M, g)$ be a complete asymptotically flat initial data set of dimension $n$, $2 \leq n \leq 7$, with $k \equiv 0$.
-Fix one of the ends and let $\Omega:= M_- = M_+$ be as in the introduction.
+Fix one of the ends and let $\Omega= M_- = M_+$ be as in the introduction.
 In this case, $\partial \Omega$ is called the horizon of $(M, g)$.
 Note that $\partial \Omega$ is a minimal surface.
 Let $\partial_- \Omega$ and $\partial_+ \Omega$ be unions of different components of $\partial \Omega$ such that $\partial \Omega = \partial_- \Omega \dot \cup \partial_+ \Omega$. \\

 The arguments proving Proposition \ref{prop:existenceblowup} show that there exists a smooth solution $u : \Omega \to \R$ of the minimal surface equation such that $\lim_{x \to y, x \in \Omega} u(x) = \pm \infty$ for $y \in \partial_{\pm} \Omega$, and such that $u(x) \to 0$ as $|x| \to \infty$ in $\Omega$.
-In this section we show that there is a unique function $u$ with these properties.
+Here we show that there is a solution with these properties.
 The proof is a straightforward adaption to our situation of a general argument due to J. Nitsche \cite{Nitsche:1965} as applied in e.g. \cite{Jenkins-Serrin:1966, Jenkins-Serrin:1968, Spruck:1972, Hauswirth-Rosenberg-Spruck:2009} to establish uniqueness of the Scherk-type graphs constructed there.
 We give the complete argument since the asymptotically flat ends require some care. \\